 Our step-by-step guide to mess-free period sex

-Here’s a question many women have when they consider using the Flex Disc during sex.
+Here’s a question many people have when they consider using the Flex Disc™ during sex.
 Will a menstrual disc fit inside my body along with a penis, toy, or set of fingers?

 P.S.
 Want to learn more about why period sex is so incredible and how to get in the mood?
 Read our Ultimate Guide to Period Sex.

-Use an empty or recently emptied Flex Disc.
-Having sex with a full menstrual disc isn’t risky, but it may not be super comfortable.
-Using a fresh or less-full Flex Disc (i.e. it’s only been in for a few hours and/or you’ve just emptied it out by bearing down while on the toilet) is a better move since that way you won’t have to worry about leaks caused by pressure.
+Having sex on your period with a full menstrual disc isn’t risky, but it may not be super comfortable.
+Using a fresh or less-full Flex Disc (i.e. it’s only been in for a few hours and/or you’ve just emptied it out by bearing down while on the toilet) is a better move since that way, you won’t have to worry about menstrual blood leaks caused by pressure.

 - NuvaRing: The Flex Disc is safe to wear in conjunction with NuvaRing.
 Just be sure to prioritize your birth control by inserting it first and then following up with the disc.
 We also recommend giving your disc a quick check upon removal to be sure you don’t accidentally remove your Nuvaring.

-More ohs & oh yeahs.
-Some women experience stronger orgasms when wearing the Flex Disc because it gently rubs on the cervix during intercourse.
+Some people experience stronger orgasms when wearing the Flex Disc because it gently rubs against the cervix during intercourse.
+Another fun fact?
+When you orgasm, your body releases chemicals like oxytocin and dopamine, these act as painkillers and help deal with menstrual cramps.
+Also, stronger orgasms might even make your period end sooner.
 Yes, we DO take thank you notes!

-Removing the Flex Disc after sex can be harder than putting it in for a few reasons: Your vagina gets bigger and longer when it becomes aroused and rigorous movement can shift your Flex Disc.
+Removing the Flex Disc after sex can be harder than putting it in for a few reasons: Your vagina gets longer and your cervix moves higher up in your body when you’re aroused—plus, muscle contractions and vigorous movement during sexual activity (*ahem, penetration*) can shift your Flex Disc further back.